nabil34000/schatzhauser/README.md

 journalctl -u myapp -f
 ```

-myapp is just a single Go binary file which reads and updates the SQLite file data.db on the same VPS, a few commands, plain Linux.
+myapp is a Go binary which updates data.db on the same VPS, plain Linux.
 No devops yaml "application gateway ingress controllers" from hell.

-If you are into scaling, you are on the wrong side of history.
+If you are scaling, you are on the wrong side of history.

-Almost no 3rd party, except these:
+I use almost no 3rd party, except these:

 ```bash
 go mod init github.com/aabbtree77/schatzhauser